ONSdigital/sds/README.md

 The `docker` commands can be run anywhere.
 The `docker-compose` commands should be run from the repository root so that the Docker compose file can be found, unless you want to explicitly specify its path.

+### Connecting to the Firestore instance

+There is a `scratch.py` file that can be run